asift91/Manual_Migration/option1.md

 1. Error: database connection failed: If you get errors like "database connection failed" or "could not connect to the database you specified", here are some possible reasons and some possible solutions.

-		- 	Your database server isn't installed or running.
+		- 	Your database server is not installed or running.
 To check this for MySQL try typing the following command line
 			```
 			$telnet database_host_name 3306
 			```
 		- You should get a cryptic response which includes the version number of the MySQL server.
 		- If you are attempting to run two instances of Moodle on different ports, use the ip address of the host (not localhost) in the $CFG->dbhost setting, e.g. $CFG->dbhost = 127.0.0.1:3308.
-		- You haven't created a Moodle database and assigned a user with the correct privileges to access it.
+		- You have not created a Moodle database and assigned a user with the correct privileges to access it.
         - The Moodle database settings are incorrect.
 The database name, database user or database user password in your Moodle configuration file config.php are incorrect.
 		- Check that there are no apostrophes or non-alphabetic letters in your MySQL username or password.
 2. Error: "500:Internal Server Error": There are several possible causes for this error.
 It is a good idea to start by checking your web server error log which should have a more comprehensive explanation.
 However, here are some known possibilities....